icp logo with sponsors

 Central America is the land bridge connecting North and South America.
 It is home to seven coffee-producing countries.
 Often referred to as part of the Bean Belt, Central America is recognized as a biodiversity hotspot and unique for its rich agriculture, mountain ranges, volcanoes, forests, and micro-climates.
 Given its exclusive geographic features, it is no surprise that Central America makes up some of the best coffee regions in the world.
 The Trifinio Region, for example, is located in the tri-border area of Guatemala, El Salvador, and Honduras.
 It is a key coffee-growing region in Central America and a biodiversity hotspot.

-Moreover, we have been implementing projects in several coffee-producing regions in Central America, including the Trifinio Region, since 2001.
+We have been implementing projects in several coffee-producing regions in Central America, including the Trifinio Region, since 2001.
 Click the following button to access all of them:

 Achievements Since the First Project Started